feniljain/knowledge-base/life/README.md

 - The best learners are the people who push through the discomfort of being objectively bad at something
 - I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.
 - Life isnt just sayonaras, when we meet, it becomes human life
+- The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it.
+- Do what you dream of doing even while you're afraid.
+- Approach the game with no preset agendas and you'll probably come away surprised at your overall efforts.
+- If you lose, don't lose the lesson.
+- Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become reality.

 ## Books: